-Basic policy for determination of remuneration, etc. for the Directors a) The purpose of the remuneration for the Directors, excluding Outside Directors, is to encourage the Directors, excluding Outside
+Basic policy for determination of remuneration, etc. for the Directors

-- Directors, to take the lead for sustainable growth while fulfilling social responsibilities as a company aiming to become a GMB. - Motivate the Directors to achieve performance targets by reflecting in their remuneration quantitative and objective evaluation results based on financial performance indicators. - Accelerate K-ESG management initiatives by reflecting evaluation results of the progress of the K-ESG in remuneration of the Directors. - Encourage the Directors to hold shares of Kubota Corporation during their tenure and make them strongly aware of the need to sustainably improve corporate value through a remuneration system that is closely linked to shareholder value. - Set the levels of remuneration and performance linkage so that the Directors may receive remuneration that is equivalent to or greater than the standard remuneration at other GMB companies defined by Kubota Corporation, in line with the achievement of the performance targets and K-ESG, and improvement of corporate value.

-b) To achieve the purpose of the remuneration, transparency and objectivity must be ensured in the administration of the remuneration plan. - Decisions on the development and administration of remuneration policies shall be reviewed by the Compensation Advisory

-- Committee, where a majority of members are Outside Directors, before being determined by the Board of Directors' resolution. - In order to fulfill accountability for shareholders precisely, disclosure shall be made not limited to the scope required by laws and regulations, but also to facilitate shareholders' understanding and dialogue with them.
+- a) The purpose of the remuneration for the Directors, excluding Outside Directors, is to encourage the Directors, excluding Outside Directors, to take the lead for sustainable growth while fulfilling social responsibilities as a company aiming to become a GMB. - based on financial performance indicators. - sustainably improve corporate value through a remuneration system that is closely linked to shareholder value. - performance targets and K-ESG, and improvement of corporate value. - b) To achieve the purpose of the remuneration, transparency and objectivity must be ensured in the administration of the remuneration plan. - Committee, where a majority of members are Outside Directors, before being determined by the Board of Directors' resolution. - regulations, but also to facilitate shareholders' understanding and dialogue with them.